ondat/documentation/docs/operations/cluster-id.md

 ---
-title: "ClusterID"
+title: "Obtain a ClusterID"
-linkTitle: ClusterID
+linkTitle: Obtain a ClusterID
 ---

 Every Ondat cluster has a unique ClusterID generated at bootstrap.
-A Ondat Licence is specific for a ClusterID.
+An Ondat Licence is specific for a ClusterID.

 ## How to obtain the ClusterID